The 5 Things Men 40+ Want in Life (and How to Get Them)

 The 3-Minute Version of The 5 Things

-I notice men will be going alone fine in life, until some sort of unexpected urgent life event happens around the age of 40.
-Commonly, this is the death of a friend, parent, family member or colleague, or a redundancy, divorce, major operation, “health scare” or heart attack.
-Following this urgent life event, men say things like, “My time is running out” “That could happen to me” “Whats the point?”
-“I’ve lost everything” “The world’s turned upside down” “My life’s fallen apart” “Nothing will ever be the same” “I’m a failure” or “I don’t know who I am anymore.”
+Commonly, this is the death of a friend, parent, family member or colleague; redundancy or job loss; separation or divorce; a major operation; a serious “health scare”; or a heart attack.
+In the aftermath of an urgent life event, it’s common for men to express thoughts like, “My time is running out” “That could happen to me” “Whats the point?”
+“I’ve lost everything” “The world’s turned upside down” “Life’s fallen apart” “Nothing will ever be the same” “I’m a failure” or “I don’t know who I am anymore.”

-It makes them rethink or reset their whole life, rearrange their life priorities, and acts as the catalyst for the 5 things men 40+ now want in life, which are:
+It makes them rethink or “reset” their whole life, rearrange their life priorities, and acts as the catalyst for the 5 things men 40+ now want in life, which are:

-But while they want the 5 things, the thread that ties all these things together is the search for the unlived life.
-You see, a man’s objective In the first half of a life is to provide for their family and kids.
-But in order to provide for others, to a large degree, they have to put on hold or postpone what they want.
-The urgent life event acts like a “wake up call” and now in the second half of life, from 40+, they’re playing catch-up.
-They want to go back and collect up their unlived life and live it out.
-They want to break free from the shackles and do the things they’ve always wanted to do.
-But to do the things they want, they have to give up parts of their current life structure and rebuild their life around the 5 things.
+But the urgent life event acts as a powerful “wake up call” and now in the second half of life, from 40+, they’re playing catch-up.
+They want to go back, reclaim their unlived life, live it out, and become more fully themselves.
+They want to break free from obligations, expectations, and self-imposed limitations, and do the things they have missed out on or postponed for years—before it’s too late.
+But to do the things they want, they have to give up parts of their current life structure that no longer serve them and “rebuild” their life around the 5 things.
 The 5 things then act like building blocks for their new 40+ life structure and enable them to live out their unlived life.

 The first of the 5 things I notice men want is 1) time.
 Time is the key that unlocks all the other things.

-After the urgent life event, a man may say, “Thank God there’s still time.”
-They want to make the best use of the time they have left.
-Time becomes the most important currency in their life.
-But to get time, they need to make a trade.
-They let go of or give up money in order to get more time.
-In other words, money buys them time.
 They go through an economic remodelling so they’re earning just enough to live simply, modestly and freely.
-This gives them the mental and physical space to start rebuilding their life structure around the next 4 things.
+This opens up the mental and physical space to “lean in” to rebuilding their life structure around the next 4 things.
 They get to work on rebuilding.
-They 2) rediscover who they are by learning to feel again, taking back “self” in relationships and finding a deeper level of connection with other men who inspire them and pull them forward into a new version of themselves.
+They 2) rediscover who they are by allowing themselves to feel, recalibrating relationships to be more themselves, discovering their values, and finding a deeper connection with other men who inspire them and pull them forward into a new version of themselves.
 Next they build a daily routine, structure, habits and practices that keep them 3) healthy and get their stress under control.

 A by-product of rebuilding their life around these things is they 5) learn new skills, in what “they’re interested in.”
 Along the way, they build new habits, hone skills and develop tools.
 As a result, they can see themselves improve, develop, expand and get better.
 This translates into concrete signs of progress, forward movement and growth.
 Day-by-day they’re uncovering and living out the unlived life within them.
 This gives them the sense of leading a fulfilling and rewarding life and of reaching their potential.